senaite/senaite2.com/docs/update.md

 ---
 id: update
-title: How to update SENAITE
+title: Releases and Updates
-sidebar_label: How to update SENAITE
+sidebar_label: Releases and Updates
 ---

 We regularly release new versions of SENAITE and the required Add-ons.